0xpranjal/0xpranjal/README.md

 I'm Pranjal Bhardwaj, sophomore at VIT, Vellore.
 I am experienced In building scalable Machine learning models and Artificial Intelligence algorithms.
 I also have experience with Cyber Security frameworks and Network protocols.
 Blockchain enthusiast and developer with experience in Ethereum based Dapps.
 Business analytics, Sales, Digital Marketing are some of the areas I have gathered foundational knowledge.
 Experienced in making business and scaling plans for organizations.

 <img src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" alt="Coder GIF" width="500" height="400">
+- 🔭 I’m currently working on ML, DL, DS, and Blockchain projects.
+- 👨🏼‍💻 Skilled in Data visualization and deriving conclusions.
+- 👯 I’m looking to collaborate on anything related to ML and Blockchain projects.
+- 💬 Open to questions about Data Analysis and projects I've worked on.
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/pranjal-bhardwaj-a85263188/)
+- 😄 Pronouns: Machine Learning engineer and Data analyst.

 ![](https://github-readme-stats.vercel.app/api?username=Bhard27&show_icons=true)